subh83/sgl/README.txt

 - Easy access & modification to object properties and transformations.
 - Allow easy creation and management of multiple windows.

+TODO:
+- Add more objects to the 'sgl_objects' folder.
+  See the '_template.h' file for a template.

 --------------------------------------------------------------------------